argh012/infinitode-2-automation/README.md

-# infinitode-2-automation
+# infinitode-2 automation
-Infinitode 2 Game automation using PYTHON and ADB <br>
+Infinitode 2  automation using PYTHON and ADB <br>
 Why am I using ADB instead of PYAUTOGUI? <br>
-Because I can't use PYAUTOGUI.
-It supports desktop environments and doesn't work android. <br>
+Because It supports desktop environments and doesn't work android. <br>
 So I had to use PYTHON and ADB. <br>
 There are several other ways to achieve this.
 But I am choosing PYTHON and ADB for this project. <br>